-If your license to operate your personal vehicle is revoked, cancelled, or suspended due to serious speeding violations you will lose your CDL for periods ranging from 60 to 120 days.
+If your privilege to operate your personal vehicle is revoked, cancelled, or suspended due to violations of traffice control laws (other than parking violations) you will also lose your CDL driving privileges..

-If your license to operate your personal vehicle is revoked, cancelled, or suspended due to alcohol violations, you will lose your CDL for 1 year.
-If you are convicted of a second alcohol conviction in your personal vehicle you will lose your CDL for life.
+If your privilege to operate your personal vehicle is revoked, cancelled, or suspended due to alcohol, controlled substance or felony violations, you will lose your CDL for 1 year.
+If you are convicted of a second violation in your personal vehicle or CMV you will lose your CDL for life.